Indeed prides itself on being a simple and accessible platform for both employers and job seekers.

 These roles can include many variations of receptionist, including office receptionist, secretary, receptionist/bookkeeper, and more.

 Very similar to assistant jobs, receptionist and secretary jobs are also highly searched roles on Indeed.
-Scammers may use job descriptions that seem too good to be true or post legitimate looking opportunities, and once you’ve applied, they may get in touch for more personal information.
+Scammers may use job descriptions that seem too good to be true or post legitimate looking opportunities, and once you’ve applied, they may reach out for more personal information.

 Delivery driver and chauffeur jobs